 Theo

 He has been waiting and waiting and now he is finally a certified therapy dog and is ready to listen to kids learning to read.
 He knows that when you keep trying to do something (like reading or becoming a therapy dog), you will get better and better.
 He is very excited to hear great stories from children.
-Theo’s human is Marie Robert, a retired pediatrician, who makes sure that she and Theo keep learning and playing.
+Theo’s human mom is Marie Robert, a retired pediatrician, who makes sure that she and Theo keep learning and playing.

 Theo will be at the library on Mondays and Wednesdays from 4:00-5:00pm.

-Kolbe will be at the library on Tuesdays from 4:00-5:00pm.
+Oliver visits the library on Tuesdays from 4:00-5:00pm.

 Please reserve a spot by calling the library (203) 453-8282 or stop by the children’s department to reserve your 15-minute reading spot ahead of time.
 You may register for multiple days, but only one slot per day.
 Open to ages 5 & up who are reading independently.